erszcz/msc-thesis/dfly-multiboot.md

 As can be seen above, the entry point (`0xc013b040`) is specified as a virtual address positioned high in the memory.
-Fortunately, GRUB is capable of adjusting this value by the difference between the virtual and physical addresses of the segment the entry point is contained in (i.e. by `kernbase`)[^ft:entry-fix].
+Fortunately, GRUB is capable of adjusting this value by the difference between the virtual and physical addresses of the segment that the entry point is defined in (i.e. by `kernbase`)[^ft:entry-fix].

 [^ft:entry-fix]: See GRUB: `grub-core/loader/multiboot_elfxx.c:131`